top of page

 A clearer look at prize money, rules changes, media expansion, and stability across offshore, tunnel, outboard, and drag boat racing!

-With IHRA acquiring P1 Offshore (announced October 17, 2025) and F1 Powerboat Racing (announced December 11–12, 2025), CEO Darryl Cuttell has signaled an ambitious plan to unify offshore racing, tunnel boat racing, outboard racing, and drag boat racing under a multi-discipline motorsports umbrella.
+The International Hot Rod Association’s (IHRA) entry into powerboat racing in 2025 marks a significant shift in the sport.
+With the acquisition of P1 Offshore (announced on October 17, 2025) and F1 Powerboat Racing (announced on December 11–12, 2025), CEO Darryl Cuttell has launched an ambitious plan.
+This plan aims to unify offshore racing, tunnel boat racing, outboard racing, and drag boat racing under one multi-discipline motorsports umbrella.

 1) Big Purses Will Reshape Competitive Strategy